mattunderscorechampion/tree-root/README.md

 ##Building trees

 There are two ways to build trees.
 From the bottom-up, starting with leaves and attaching them to a parent.
 From the top-down, starting the root and adding children.
+The builders are generalised for any tree implementation.
+The tree structure is specified first then the implementation of the tree.
+The implementation of the tree is specified either by the implementation class or a TypeKey.
+The TypeKey is an abstract class that should be subclassed to fix the type of the tree implementation.
+This allows for the generic parameters to be matched without warnings about unchecked casts.

 ##Status
 This library is sill in an early stage of development.
 The first major release has not yet been made and the API has